Marcon's laser-cutting investments allow them to develop their own products and expand business

 The FABRI GEAR has also allowed for Marcon to win new job opportunities.
 "We landed the Johnson Street Bridge contract in part because we were able to design this integrated guardrail based on the capabilities of the tube laser," Burstein explained.

 "All LED handrailing before this always consisted of an extruded pipe with LEDs glued to them.
 The electrical is fed down to the lights and is clipped in," said Moffat.
 "That is not a durable product.
 And if you can destroy something like that, someone eventually will.
 Our design involved cutting a thin channel into which the LEDs are fitted.
 It cannot be broken, and once it is installed, you can't get the LED lights out without the correct tool."

-Mazak FABRI GEAR's precision allows Marcon to create this product.
+The precision of Mazak's FABRI GEAR allows Marcon to create this product.
 The FABRI GEAR 400 cuts a wide variety of tubes and pipes including round, square, rectangular and triangular.
-It can also process I and H beams, C-channel, angle iron plus additional user-defined shapes from in mild steel or stainless steel.
+It can also process I and H beams, C-channel, angle iron plus additional user-defined shapes in mild steel or stainless steel.
 This 6-axis laser cutting means you can cut at any desired angle for weld prep, plus achieve the highest accuracy for easy fit-up of assemblies - all in a single program cycle.
 Program-controlled loading, workholding, and unloading make it an efficient fabrication cell requiring minimal labor input for small to large volume part production.
 The FABRI GEAR 400 can process round pipe diameters up to 16 inches with material length of 315 inches.

-Article written by Rob Colman and published in the November issue of Canadian Fabricating and Welding Magazine.
+Article published in the November issue of Canadian Fabricating and Welding.